Sweet Dog

 Bring a clue

-A fragment or a photo of the plant helps a great deal to identify it.
+A fragment or a photo of the plant is a big help in identifying it.

 The signs vary with the plant.
-At any sign after contact or ingestion, you call.
+At the slightest sign after contact or ingestion, you call.

 • Heavy drooling, the dog shakes his head